Assistive technology repair and maintenance in your plan

 Whether you have leased the AT or purchased it, Australian Consumer Law gives you rights if something is wrong with the equipment or supporting services.
 Read about your consumer rights.

-- for small repairs like a tyre puncture, we include funding in your Core – Consumables budget
+- For small repairs like a tyre puncture, we include funding in your Core – Consumables budget

-- for major repairs like a regular service, we include funding in your Capital – Assistive Technology budget.
+- For major repairs like a regular service, we include funding in your Capital – Assistive Technology budget.

 You can tell us how much funding you need for repairs in a planning meeting or we can calculate this for you.
 The Assistive technology – Guide for funding of annual repairs and maintenance funding (DOCX 65KB) shows how the NDIA works out what to include in your plan.

 You should let us know if your repairs are expensive, or if you need them frequently.
 We may be able to discuss if a different item can support you better.
-Get in contact with your local area coordinator, planner, or AT advisor.
+Get in touch with your local area coordinator, planner, or AT advisor.

 Even though your new assistive technology has a warranty, we’ll still include funding for maintenance and repairs you may need due to things like accidental damage, which will generally not be covered by your warranty.

 Refer to our Our Guideline, Assistive technology for more information:

 - if you don’t have enough funding left in your current budget for repairs

 - if you need repairs for a powered mobility device